camelot-dev/camelot/docs/index.rst

 .. csv-table::
   :file: _static/csv/foo.csv

-Camelot also comes packaged with a :ref:`command-line interface <cli>`!
+pypdf_table_extraction also comes packaged with a :ref:`command-line interface <cli>`!

-.. note:: Camelot only works with text-based PDFs and not scanned documents.
+.. note:: pypdf_table_extraction only works with text-based PDFs and not scanned documents.
 (As Tabula `explains`_, "If you can click and drag to select text in your table in a PDF viewer, then your PDF is text-based".)

 You can check out some frequently asked questions :ref:`here <faq>`.